Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Bulk edit / Batch update (only in Pro version)

 == Changelog ==

+= 5.8.0 (06.03.2021) =
+* Fix: Column width changes remaining persistent even on dashboard switch
+* Fix: Column width changes not getting maintained for all dashboards in some cases
+* Fix: Export CSV failing in case of large data (Pro)
+* Update: POT file
+* Fix: Some minor fixes

+= 5.7.0 (26.02.2021) =
+* New: WordPress v5.6.2 compatible
+* Fix: Variable Parent Products not getting displayed in some advanced search results
+* Fix: Default sort not getting applied in advanced search results in some cases
+* Fix: PHP warnings when using the Bulk Edit functionality in some cases (Pro)
+* Update: POT file
+* Fix: Some minor fixes

+= 5.6.0 (18.02.2021) =
+* New: WooCommerce v5.0.0 compatible
+* Update: Display number of records loaded in addition to the total number of records
+* Fix: Data not getting displayed as per the column sorting in the dashboard
+* Fix: Sorting not getting saved in custom views (Pro)
+* Update: POT file
+* Fix: Some minor fixes

+= 5.5.0 (05.02.2021) =
+* New: WordPress v5.6.1 compatible
+* Fix: Blank value in advanced search for numeric columns not returning 'null' values
+* Fix: 'Custom Views' functionality not working in some cases
+* Update: POT file
+* Fix: Some minor fixes

+= 5.4.0 (29.01.2021) =
+* New: WooCommerce 4.9.2 compatible
+* Fix: 'Product Category' inline edit not working
+* Fix: 'Product Category' not getting set to blank using inline edit
+* Fix: Unable to use 'Custom Views' functionality in some cases (Pro)
+* Fix: In-app plugin update notice not getting displayed in some cases
+* Fix: 'Sorting arrow indicator' not displayed on column header when loading Smart Manager
+* Update: POT file
+* Fix: Some minor fixes

 = 5.3.0 (15.01.2021) =
 * New: Improved UI for advanced search functionality